Godlander/tooltip/README.md

-# usage:
+# Usage:

-make sure Python and Pillow is installed, and place the script in the same directory as the input tooltip texture file.
+Make sure Python and Pillow are installed, and place the input tooltip texture file in the same directory as the script

-### script inputs:
+### Script Inputs:

-`file`: path to an image file used for the tooltip
+`file`: Path to an image file used for the tooltip

-`corner`: corner square side length in pixels
+`corner`: Corner square side length in pixels

-`pad`: vertical and horizontal padding when displaying ingame
+`pad`: Vertical and horizontal padding when displaying ingame

-### script output:
+### Script Output:

-the script will generate a file `tooltip.glsl` which should replace the existing one in the resourcepack `shaders/include` folder
+The script will generate a file `tooltip.glsl` Which should replace the existing one in the resourcepack `shaders/include` Folder

-# examples:
+# Examples:

-### green tooltip
+### Green Tooltip

 ```
 python tooltip.py --file green.png --corner 3 --pad 1 1